uptonking/note4yaoo/lib-db-pouchdb-examples-couchdb.md

   - Library to add validation and syncing to PouchDB
 - https://github.com/chorpler/pouchdb-auth-utils /202209/ts
   - PouchDB Authentication plugin, revised for PouchDB >=7.0.0 and requiring promises
-  - To get started, just install CouchDB, throw in a little SSL, and you've got everything you need for your site's authentication.
+  - install CouchDB, throw in a little SSL, and you've got everything you need for your site's authentication.
   - This plugin uses vanilla CouchDB.

 - https://github.com/pouchdb-community/pouchdb-quick-search /370Star/apache2/201702/js/lunr/inactive